MSc > Course Requirements

 |C||Conditional||60 - 69|

-Combination of F and C Grades Which Require Withdrawal (see FGS Regulation #39)
+Combination of ‘F’ and ‘C’ Grades Which Require Withdrawal:

-(a) one F grade for a full course or two F grades for half courses, or
+(a) one F grade for a 6.00 credit course or two F grades for 3.0 credit (or equivalent) courses; or

-(b) one F grade for a half course and one C grade for a full or half course.
+(b) one F grade for a 3.0 credit (or equivalent) course and one C grade for a 6.00 credit or 3.0 credit (or equivalent) course.

 If satisfactory progress on the Progress Evaluation Exercise is not achieved, the student is dismissed from the program (see Section on Progress Reports Exercise).